 Solid base: you need a strong foundation to build a sturdy house; or, in our language, a good stock to cook a great sauce.

 We want to show you how traditional, artisanal methods of organic agriculture, animal husbandry, butchery, cheese-making, baking, smoking, and preserving are being used today.

 These time-honored French techniques combine to create a deeply rooted gastronomic culture, bound together by incredibly generous, hard-working, passionate individuals: all the ingredients for a bon fond, in every sense of the expression.

 Having grown up all over the world, Lise learned early in life that food is an international common language - we all share the integral human desire to laugh, love, and eat together.

 Her family's Danish background in agriculture instilled an eternal appreciation for farmers, local ingredients, their talents and the hard work that goes into making artisanal products.

 It was Gay Beery at A. Pimento Catering in Charlottesville, Virginia, who showed Lise that cooking with local and organic ingredients, prepared simply and shared with great joy, was her calling.
 At the age of 15, Lise started cooking in professional kitchens and worked her way up the ranks while studying.
-After graduating from the University of Virginia and Sciences Po, she realised that sitting behind a desk was not her destiny and took off to France to hone her culinary skills.
+After graduating from the University of Virginia and Sciences Po, she realised that sitting behind a desk on Wall Street was not her destiny and returned to France to hone her culinary skills.

 In 2014, Lise started teaching at La Cuisine Paris, a charming cooking school along the Seine, and where she and Eric fell in love.